 Agent Requirements for ACA Sales

-Under-65 health insurance sales aren’t nearly as regulated as Medicare sales; however there are some rules agents selling Affordable Care Act (ACA) insurance must follow.
+Under-65 health insurance sales aren’t nearly as regulated as Medicare sales; however there are some rules Affordable Care Act agents must follow.
 It’s important that you meet these requirements to maintain compliance.

 Become Ready-to-Sell